sherryduong93/Anime_Recommender/README.md

 * Using just the average to predict user ratings already gathers pretty decent results.

 ## Popularity Based Recommender System:
-**Use the average rating of the training data to predict user ratings of the test data**
 * A simple popularity recommender was generated, which returns the top 20 anime based on average rating & number of ratings.
 * This will be added to the flask app, along with an option to filter the popular recommendations based on genre of the anime.